RootReturn0/Xiaohei_VoiceAssistant/README.md

 # Voice Assistant

+*This project only support Chinese for now.*

-**This project does not support Windows platform!
-Or you should change the way play audio in  `speak_api.py` and the way to stop playing audio in `kill.py`.**
+**This project does not support Windows platform!**

-This project is to make a voice assistant which can chat and search some knowledge in Baidu Baike for your own.
+This project is to make a voice assistant whose name is Xiaohei for your own, which can chat and search some knowledge in Baidu Baike .

 ## Usage

-(听到“叮”代表唤醒词已识别，接下来执行五秒录音；启动监听唤醒词为“嘿小黑”，取消正在执行的任务为“小黑取消”)

 `python3 voiceAssistant.py hixiaohei.pmdl xiaoheibizui.pmdl xiaoheiquxiao.pmdl`

-**The version of Python must be 3.x**
+After you hear the sound "Dong", you can start to talk with Xiaohei.

+* Xiaohei can translate the English word you said. *You should say and only say one single English word!*
+* Xiaohei can tell you some information when you say "搜索xxx".
+The key word for search is the content you said after saying "搜索".
+* Xiaohei can chat with you whatever you say to it.

 ## Dependencies

-### baidu-aip
+**Language: Python3.x**

 ### sox

-(播放文件用的，如果其他方式播放音频文件，可以在speak_api里改）
+#### macOS

+`brew install sox`

+#### Linux(Debian)

+`sudo apt-get install sox`

+`sudo apt-get install sox-fmt-all`

 ### portaudio